-Membership in the Wind Symphony requires an audition and faculty approval for participation; auditions are held the first week of the Fall semester.
+Membership in the Wind Symphony requires an audition and faculty approval for participation; auditions are held the first week of the fall semester.

 The Temple University Wind Symphony is comprised of advanced graduate and undergraduate musicians and performs approximately six formal concerts throughout the academic year.
 Repertoire performed is representative of the finest in wind literature, spanning musical styles from the Renaissance through today.
 Concert programs include pieces for varied instrumentation as few as eight players to pieces for large symphonic wind band.
-During the year, concerts feature internationally respected guest soloists, award winning composers-in-residence and student wind concerto winners.
+During the year, concerts feature internationally respected guest soloists, award-winning composers-in-residence and student wind concerto winners.

 By invitation through competitive applications, the Wind Symphony has performed at the World Association for Symphonic Bands and Ensembles Conference, College Band Directors National Association National Conference, Eastern Division of the Music Educators National Conference (now National Association for Music Education), Pennsylvania Music Educators Association Conference and the Eastern Division Conference of the College Band Directors National Association.

-The Wind Symphony has released four recordings:
+The Wind Symphony has released five recordings: